avixd/avixd/README.md

 1. Analyze historical sales and profit and territory.
 2. Identify bestselling products and attributed customers and regions.
 3. Forecast revenue for the next 7 periods.
-4. Execute pricing scenario analysis to understand increase in product cost.
+4. Execute pricing scenario analysis to understand the increase in product cost.

 A [quick demonstration](https://1drv.ms/v/s!AkGuKJKxOlnAgQrVkaSbRyKB1Oef?e=b4LsRw) and [documentation](https://1drv.ms/b/s!AkGuKJKxOlnAgQnnpK9jm-kMUHM6?e=1cqZ8d) of the solution along with the features mentioned below.

-Following functionalities available:
+Following functionalities are available:

-1. Conditional drilldown using 2 columns: Customer ad Region to analyze Profit.
+1. Conditional drill-down using 2 columns: Customer ad Region to analyze Profit.
 2. Dynamic Product Pricing Scenario Analysis.
-3. Forecast Revenue for next 7 months+.
+3. Forecast Revenue for the next 7 months+.
 4. Pareto Chart for Regions and Product Sub Categories.
 Using the 80-20 Principle to understand best sellers.
-5. Drill down Territories By Fiscal Year, Customer Details and (Sub)/Product Categories.
+5. Drill down Territories By Fiscal Year, Customer Details, and (Sub)/Product Categories.
 6. Page Navigation and Custom Filter Panes.

 ## Certifications